 Her installations contemplate the theatre of the world through different scenes and windows, playing with the senses and perceptions of spectators and reminding them that looking is a relational act based on selection and exclusion.

 Poetic rather than polemic, whilst retaining its political force, her tactic for fostering critical distance whilst having an emotional resonance, allows the viewer to see current events from a different perspective, an essential tool in a media saturated world.

-1995 BA (high honors) from l’École Superieure d’Arts Graphiques Penninghen in Paris, France.
+1995 MA (high honors) from Penninghen, l’École Superieure d’Arts Graphiques, Paris, France.

 2010 Sculpture Diploma from the Heatherley Art School in London, UK.

 2018 MA (distinction) from the Royal College of Art, School of Arts & Humanities, Print , London, UK.

 Gilbert Bayes Award, The Royal Society of Sculptors, London.